Baungon: Tribal History

 1940's the Jesuits came to do Missionary work in Baungon.
-Apo Simbo (CIPRIANO I) built a Chapel in Mando.
-It was said that in a dream, Apo Simbo saw an old woman emerged out of the river (Mando).
-This old woman identified herself as Fatima instructed Apo Simbo to construct a Chapel and to prepare his family to receive baptism from the Catholic missionaries that would come.
-The next day, the missionaries arrived and Apo Simbo had his children baptized to Christian faith.
+Apo Amay Simbo (CEPRIANO I) built a Chapel in Mando.
+It was said that in a dream, Apo Amay Simbo saw an old woman emerged out of the river (Mando).
+This old woman identified herself as Fatima instructed Apo Amay Simbo to construct a Chapel and to prepare his family to receive baptism from the Catholic missionaries that would come.
+The next day, the missionaries arrived and Apo Amay Simbo had his children baptized to Christian faith.

 Many members of the tribe converted to Christianity.
 Soon, the Jesuit missionaries would start a Parish in Baungon.
 Since he had three wives, the Jesuits advised him to select only one in conformity with the Christian tradition of monogamy.
-He chose the second, Inay Apay Laque.
-Inay Apay had four children from Apo Simbo.
+He chose the second, Apo Inay Apay Laque.
+Apo Inay Apay had four children from Apo Amay Simbo.
 These are: